hengyuan-hu/nogil-hanabi/README.md

 The program may crash when using more than 1 thread.

-To see taht the cffi version does not scale linearly:
+To see that the cffi version does not scale linearly:

 ```
 cd thirdparty/hanabi-learning-environment